Jul 15 2009

 relationship tension

-Do you want to relieve some of the ?
+Do you want to relieve some of the [tag-tec]stress and tension in your relationships[/tag-tec]?
 If so… Learn the difference between reacting to a situation and responding to it.
 You might ask, why would this make any difference to me ?

 Reacting versus Responding